Andre Collins

-A standout inside linebacker at Penn State, Collins was named a 1989 All-American and a Butkus Award finalist.
+A standout inside linebacker playing college football for the Penn State Nittany Lions, Collins was named a 1989 All-American and a Butkus Award finalist.
 He attended Cinnaminson High School in Cinnaminson Township, New Jersey.
 Collins was in the first group of inductees to the Cinnaminson High School Athletics Hall of Fame.
+He was selected by Washington in the second round of the 1990 NFL draft.

 Collins earned a Bachelor of Science in Health Policy and Administration from Penn State in 1991.